Pantherian: Incidents

 On July 9, 2013, before the park opened for the day, one of the trains was performing a test run when it became stuck near the top of the lift hill.
 The train was brought down a week later, and the ride remained closed for more than two months.
-Kings Dominion later explained the closure through a statement released on their official Facebook page on August 28, 2013, which stated that a problem with the weight distribution on the gearbox caused a part to warp and fail.
+Kings Dominion later stated on their official Facebook page on August 28, 2013, that a problem with the gearbox weight distribution caused a part to warp and fail.
 The replacement part had to be custom-built in another country, causing the extended closure.
 The ride reopened on September 14, 2013.